-If ever a locomotive design got hit in the face with an ugly stick, this Mother Hubbard Consoldation qualifies as a showpiece of unaesthetic ironmongery.
+If ever a locomotive design got hit in the face with an ugly stick, this Mother Hubbard Consoldation qualifies as a showpiece of unaesthetic iron (or steel) mongery.
 Using a wide firebox to burn anthracite coal meant exiling the fireman to the rear deck under his own overhang.
 The engineer rode in a cab that bestrode the barrel over the drivers and ahead of the steam dome.
-With the fat barrel and small drivers to further disrupt any sense of proportion and grace, this camelback design must have been very serviceable because it couldn't depend on its looks.

 ---|---|---|